 - Art Majors enroll in intensive drawing, painting, or printmaking courses at the International Summer Academy of Fine Arts at Salzburg’s premier landmark, the Fortress Hohensalzburg.

-Program costs (see webpage on credits and costs) cover tuition and program costs following:
+Program costs (see Salzburg Institute Credits and Costs information) cover tuition and program costs following:

 - Tuition for up to 8 credits

 - Program-sponsored museum visits, dinners, local excursions, and tours

 - Excursion in Vienna (1 week)